Outcomes of loopy games #

 We define when a loopy game is a win, a draw, or a loss with each player going first (under the normal play convention).

-A surviving strategy for Left, going second.
+A surviving strategy for player p, going second.

 You can think of this as a nonconstructive version of the more common definition of a strategy, which gives an explicit answer for every reachable state.